Top UK bishops slam ‘disastrous’ bill as Brexit talks teeter

 The bloc sees it as a flagrant breach of an international treaty that could undermine the delicate foundations of Northern Ireland’s peace settlement, created by the 1998 Good Friday accord.

-The bill soured talks aimed at securing a new trade deal between Britain and the EU before the post-Brexit transition period ends.
-Those talks appeared to break down last week, with each side calling for the other to shift its policies to secure a deal.
-The EU said it was happy to keep talking, but the British government said the talks were over unless there was a “fundamental” shift from the bloc.
+The bill soured talks aimed at securing a new trade deal between Britain and the EU.
+Those talks ground to a halt last week, with each side calling for the other to compromise in order to secure a deal.
+The EU said it was happy to keep talking, but the British government declared that the talks were over unless there was a “fundamental” shift from the bloc.

-Despite that hard line, Britain’s Brexit preparations minister, Michael Gove, said the door to talks was “still ajar.”
-The two sides’ chief negotiators, Michel Barnier for the EU and David Frost for the U.K., are expected to speak by phone Monday to see whether progress can be made.
+Despite that hard line, Britain’s Brexit preparations minister, Michael Gove, said the door to talks was still “ajar.”
+The two sides’ chief negotiators, Michel Barnier for the EU and Britain’s David Frost, are expected to speak by phone Monday.

+Negotiations are gridlocked on the issues of fishing — highly symbolic for maritime nations on both sides — and rules to ensure common regulatory standards and fair competition.
+The EU fears the U.K. will gain an unfair advantage by slashing food, workplace and environmental standards and pumping state money into businesses once it is free of the bloc’s rules.

+Britain accuses the bloc of seeking to impose demands that it has not placed on other countries it has free trade deals with, such as Canada.

 Follow all AP stories about Brexit at https://apnews.com/Brexit.